neighbourhoodie/voice-of-interconnect/README.md

 For local development, the Hoodie Backend is using PouchDB to persist its data.
 For production, a CouchDB or Cloudant is recommended

+If you use the Speech to Text service and record audio in Chrome, you need ffmpeg to be installed ([#35](https://github.com/neighbourhoodie/voice-of-interconnect/issues/35)).
+If it’s not linked globally, you can set `FFMPEG_PATH`.

 ## Local Setup

 ```